 Public Liability Insurance for F&B Businesses in Malaysia: Restaurants, Cafes, and Cloud Kitchens

 You run a restaurant, cafe, or cloud kitchen in Malaysia.
-Every day, you serve food to people who trust you with their health.
-A customer slips on a wet floor and breaks their wrist.
-Someone has an allergic reaction to an undisclosed ingredient.
-A delivery rider trips over equipment at your back door.
+Every day you serve food to people who trust you with their health, and you run a commercial kitchen full of heat, oil and gas.
+A customer slips and breaks a wrist, a diner has an allergic reaction, or a fryer fire spreads to the unit next door.

 Here's what we cover:

-- What public liability insurance actually covers for F&B businesses
+- What public liability actually covers for restaurants, cafes and cloud kitchens

 - Food poisoning liability and your legal exposure

-- Why your landlord or franchise agreement probably requires it
+- Why your landlord or franchise agreement probably requires PL

 What Is Public Liability Insurance for F&B Businesses?